-Part of Orlando's hip Mills 50 and Ivanhoe Village districts, about 15 minutes from our tourism districts, Ten10 Brewing benefits from passionate owners who use pure ingredients and a brewing system designed to amplify their brews' great taste.
+Straddling Orlando's hip Mills 50 and Ivanhoe Village districts, about 15 minutes from our tourism districts, Ten10 Brewing benefits from passionate owners who use pure ingredients and a brewing system designed to amplify their brews' great taste.
 They're also not afraid to stretch their wings, as evidenced by house-made beers that include white stouts, witbier, red ales, Kölsch and more.

 Growler and “crowlers” (canned, non-refillable growlers) are available.
 They also have a small but filling menu of sandwiches and snacks, with all bread provided by Orlando's own Olde Hearth Bread Company.
 Last but not least, Ten10 offers wine from the nearby Quantum Leap Winery.